-7. Requirement to employ etc. teachers who are registered
+7. Requirements in relation to appointing, employing or engaging registered teachers or giving permission to teach

-(1) A person must not appoint, employ, engage or give permission to another person to teach in an educational venue unless the other person is a registered teacher.
+(1) A person must not appoint, employ, engage or give permission to another person to teach at an educational institution unless the other person is a registered teacher.

-(2) A person must not appoint, employ, engage or give permission to a teacher to teach in an educational venue in contravention of a condition to which the teacher’s registration is subject.

-Penalty:
+Penalty for this subsection:

 (a) for a first offence, a fine of $5 000;